Our mattress group test has pitted Casper – ‘the internet’s favourite mattress’ – against some of the biggest high-street brands.

 But there’s still a lot to like about it.
 For starters, it’s delivered to your door free of charge.
 The firm behind Casper will even pick it up for free and issue a full refund if you decide you don’t like it within the first 100 nights.

-At £575 for a double, the price is also pretty reasonable.
+At £600 for a double, the price is also fairly reasonable.
 By selling direct to shoppers rather than through high street shops, Casper says it can keep its costs down.

-It all adds up to a tempting offer, especially as the previous version of the Casper mattress impressed in our tough support and durability tests.
-But Casper has redesigned its mattress, so we’ve sent the latest version to our test lab to find out whether it measures up to the original.
-We’ll have test results for the new Casper in June 2019, but you can read our expert Casper mattress preview in the meantime.
+It all adds up to a tempting offer, especially as previous versions of the Casper mattress impressed in our tough support and durability tests.
+But Casper has redesigned its mattress, so we’ve sent the latest version to our test lab to find out whether it measures up to past iterations.

 Alternatively, see how we rated the Casper’s Original’s cheaper sibling in our Casper Essential Mattress review.